Robertsson/astroshad/README.md

 # Astroshad: Minimal Astro + ui.Shadcn Starter

 **Astroshad** combines Astro + Tailwind + ui.shadcn.
-Quickstart your new Astro site with Skeleton UI.
-Astroshad is theme with the basic settings for Astro + Skeleton already setup for you.
+Quickstart your new Astro site with ui.shadcn.
+Astroshad is theme with the basic settings for Astro + ui.shadcn already setup for you.

-This theme is not production ready (yet), instead can be seen as a starting point for Astro + Skeleton UI
+This theme is not production ready (yet), instead can be seen as a starting point for Astro + ui.shadcn

 ![](./public/images/astroshad.png)